How to Process Pain at an Eminem Show

 Videos by VICE

-Because he’s a human first and a rapper second, it’s likely Eminem has his own pain body – one complete with recurring themes of sadness, anxiety, anger, or self-defeating behaviours.
+Because he’s a human first and a rapper second, it’s likely Eminem has his own pain body—one complete with recurring themes of sadness, anxiety, anger, or self-defeating behaviors.
 It would be unfair to second guess what these experiences are.
 But should you relate to anything he’s saying in his songs (if you’ve ever had a shitty day and put them on) then his headline slot is a spectacle.
 It’s hard to beat music you care about being performed in real time.
-Eminem’s appeal has always been rooted in his ability to let loose with past experiences, often in a way that can be helpful to his audience – whether that’s confrontational, funny, obscene or so blunt it’s depressing yet cathartic in the way it can be empathetically applied to a variety of situations.
+Eminem’s appeal has always been rooted in his ability to let loose with past experiences, often in a way that can be helpful to his audience—whether that’s confrontational, funny, obscene or so blunt it’s depressing yet cathartic in the way it can be empathetically applied to a variety of situations.

 You can find Ryan on Twitter.